 Rasa.io

-I’ve been using this for a few years now on several sites, and it really works.
+I’ve been using Rasa for a few years now on several sites, and it really works.
 It’s an AI-powered seriously hands-off “set it and forget it” newsletter that generates from content you choose.
 Perfect if you’re not trying to make money from your list and want to keep people engaged without work.

 Mediavine’s Grow FREE Email